 If you’re thinking about selling your house, one of your first thoughts may have been about how much you hope to earn from the sale.
+That’s perfectly natural.

 However, before you can enjoy a healthy profit, you need to understand how much it will cost to sell your house.

-9 Costs to Consider When Selling Your House
+7 Costs When Selling Your House

-Fortunately, the cost to sell your house can be broken down into nine different expenses.
+The cost to sell your house can be broken down into nine different expenses.

 1. Real Estate Agent Commission